MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-connectivity.md

 1. In the portal, select **+Create a resource**.
 2. In the search box, enter **Local network gateway**, then select **Enter** to search.
 A list of results will display.
 3. Select **Local network gateway**, then select **Create** to open the **Create local network gateway** page.
-4. On **Create local network gateway**, specify the values for your local network gateway, using our **Tutorial example values**.
-Include the following additional values.
+4. On **Create local network gateway**, specify the values for your local network gateway using our **Tutorial example values**.
+Include the following additional values:

     - **IP address**: The public IP address of the VPN device that you want Azure or Azure Stack Hub to connect to.
 Specify a valid public IP address that isn't behind a NAT so Azure can reach the address.
-If you don't have the IP address right now, you can use a value from the example as a placeholder, but you'll have to go back and replace the  placeholder with the public IP address of your VPN device.
+If you don't have the IP address right now, you can use a value from the example as a placeholder.
+You'll have to go back and replace the placeholder with the public IP address of your VPN device.
 Azure can't connect to the device until you provide a valid address.
     - **Address Space**: the address range for the network that this local network represents.
 You can add multiple address space ranges.
 Make sure that the ranges you specify don't overlap with ranges of other networks that you want to connect to.
 Azure will route the address range that you specify to the on-premises VPN device IP address.
 Use your own values if you want to connect to your on-premises site, not an example value.
     - **Configure BGP settings**: Use only when configuring BGP.
 Otherwise, don't select this option.
     - **Subscription**: Verify that the correct subscription is showing.
     - **Resource Group**: Select the resource group that you want to use.
-You can either create a new resource group, or select one that you've already created.
+You can either create a new resource group or select one that you've already created.
     - **Location**: Select the location that this object will be created in.
 You may want to select the same location that your VNet resides in, but you're not required to do so.
 5. When you finish specifying the required values, select **Create** to create the local network gateway.
 6. Repeat these steps (1-5) on your Azure Stack Hub deployment.

 ## Configure your connection

 Site-to-site connections to an on-premises network require a VPN device.
-The VPN device you configure is referred to as a Connection.
-To configure your Connection, you need:
+The VPN device you configure is referred to as a connection.
+To configure your connection, you need:

 - A shared key.
 This key is the same shared key that you specify when creating your site-to-site VPN connection.
 In our examples, we use a basic shared key.
 We recommend that you generate a more complex key to use.
 - The public IP address of your virtual network gateway.
 You can view the public IP address by using the Azure portal, PowerShell, or CLI.
 To find the public IP address of your VPN gateway using the Azure portal, navigate to virtual network gateways, then select the name of your gateway.